coffee beans

 If you can’t or don’t want to consume caffeine, you can still enjoy the famous Guatemalan coffee beans thanks to Volcanica.

-Hailing from a single farm in the beautiful Antigua region of Guatemala, this coffee has the bold flavors and gentle acidity associated with the best coffees this country has to offer.
+Hailing from a single farm in the beautiful Antigua region of Guatemala, this coffee has the bold flavors and gentle acidity associated with Antigua coffee… Just without the caffeine.

 Guatemala Antigua Coffee Las Nubes SHB, Out of the Grey